-During the years ended December 31, 2010, 2009, and 2008, DISH Network purchased certain international rights for sporting events from us for approximately \$2 million, \$8 million and \$8 million, respectively, of which we only retain a certain portion.
+During the years ended December 31, 2010 and 2009, DISH Network purchased certain international rights for sporting events from us for approximately \$2 million and \$8 million, respectively, of which we only retained a certain portion.
+During the year ended December 31, 2011, DISH Network did not purchase any international rights for sporting events from us.